Showing posts with label proverbs. Show all posts

 Alice, March Hare & Mad Hatter at the tea party

 I like Sir John Tenniel's illustrations best.
-He shows the hare with straw on his head, which a common way to depict madness in Victorian times.
+He shows the hare with some straw on his head, which was a common way to depict madness in Victorian times.